qzaidi/qzaidi.github.com/_posts/2012-07-05-phantomjs-require.markdown

 }());
 {% endhighlight %}

-Running it on every deployment, we maintain our sanity and make sure the critical flows are still intact.
-This is necessary when you want to run real fast and do 2 deployments a day.
+Running phantomjs tests on every deployment, we maintain our sanity and make sure the critical flows are still intact.
+This is necessary when you want to run real fast and do multiple deployments a day.
+Quality of your code is ensured by the quality of your regression tests.

-This is it - a brief introduction to phantomjs that will get you started, and maybe as in my case, get you hooked.
+This is it - a brief introduction to phantomjs that should get you started, and maybe as in my case, get you hooked.